 The nature of work in Australia is changing.
 Australia’s capacity to grow, compete and thrive in a global economy has become dependent on employers and individuals, regardless of background or circumstance, being able to access and use the right skills at the right time.

-The Skills Organisations Pilots will drive innovative ‘end-to-end’ training solutions and enhance the role and leadership of industry in the national training system.
+The Australian Government has invested in three pilot Skills Organisations, to test ‘end-to-end’ training solutions and enhance the role and leadership of industry in the skills pipeline.